Leslie Wayne: New York

-Wayne moved to New York City in 1982 and transferred to Parsons School of Design.
-While a student there, she focused on sculpture, and was inspired by the work of David Smith.
-After graduation, Wayne returned to painting, developing a minimalist abstract style inspired by the many trips she and her husband, sculptor Don Porcaro made to the Southwest.
-She exhibited these works in her first New York solo show at 55 Mercer Street Gallery.
-Although this show resulted in the attention of the New York art scene, Wayne longed for the creative excitement she felt when she was making sculpture.
-Experimenting in her studio, Wayne began challenging the physical limitations of paint, resulting in a style that became the central focus of her career.
-In 1992 she received a fellowship to the renown artist's colony, Yaddo where she worked on refining her new approach, and showed these paintings at 55 Mercer Gallery later that year.
-Based on the success of that show, she was invited to join Jack Shainman Gallery, where she continues to be represented.
+Wayne moved to New York City in 1982 to finish her degree, and transferred to Parsons School of Design.
+Sensing the magnetic pull of the art world, she abandoned landscape to engage with postmodern abstraction, the prevailing discourse at the time, and to explore other mediums.
+Inspired by the work of David Smith., she decided to study sculpture.
+But after graduation and with out adequate studio space, Wayne returned to painting and developed a minimalist abstract style inspired by many trips she and her husband Don Porcaro made to the Southwest.
+She exhibited these works in her first New York solo show at 55 Mercer Gallery, one of New York's preeminent artist run cooperatives.
+However pleased she was with this body of work, Wayne longed for the creative challenges she experienced while making sculpture, and started experimenting in her studio, challenging the physical limitations of paint and resulting in a style that became the identifying characteristic of her career's work.
+In 1992 she received a fellowship to Yaddo where she refined her new dimensional approach to abstract painting.
+During this time she had also become a member of 55 Mercer and showed these paintings later that year.
+That show became a signal success, largely due to the support of the art historian and advisor Ruth Kaufmann, who introduced Wayne's work to Jack Shainman Gallery.
+She was invited to join the gallery the following year and has had 12 solo shows with Shainman since then.

 Wayne's works, hybrids of sculpture and painting, range from small scale to larger multi-paneled and shaped paintings.
 Wayne's themes explore the intersection of abstraction and figuration and forms in nature, as well as perception and the relationship between object and image by engaging and challenging the conventional notions of the painting medium.

+Throughout the years Wayne's abstract paintings were based on landscape and geology, as a kind of call and response to the forces of nature that act on all materials, whether paint on a canvas or lava on a volcanic mountain.
+Her paintings were intended to give the viewer an analogous experience to being in nature, rather than a disembodied picture of it.
+In 2021, on a trip to the West Coast, Wayne took a series of aerial photographs from the plane, crossing the Rockies all the way to the Cascade Mountains in Washington State.
+Those images became the source material for a series of aerial landscape paintings that explored ideas about land, the environment, ownership and Manifest Destiny.
+Inspired by Woody Guthrie's iconic song, "This Land is Your Land," this series was titled "This Land" and was shown at Jack Shainman Gallery in 2024, signaling a definitive return into representational landscape painting.